ebi-ait/hca-ebi-wrangler-central/.github/ISSUE_TEMPLATE/contributor_project_tracker.md

 - [ ] Receive project questionnaire
 - [ ] Assign the Primary Wrangler
 - [ ] Receive T&C form filled out by at least 1 representative of group/project
-- [ ] Send custom metadata template spreadsheet, how-to guide and directions for submitting data files
+- [ ] Send custom metadata template spreadsheet, how-to guide and directions for submitting data, matrix and cell annotation files.
 - [ ] Receive spreadsheet (to a sufficient standard to submit dataset)
-- [ ] Receive data (to a sufficient standard to submit dataset)
+- [ ] Receive data, matrix and cell annotation files (to a sufficient standard to submit dataset)
 - [ ] Curate metadata spreadsheet with ontologies
 - [ ] Upload sheet to validate metadata
 - [ ] Run graph validator & Check linking